department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

     Indianapolis, IN 46249<br>
 </p>
 <br>
-**Note:** If you're a TPU Reservist or Guard member and you owe more than one payment on your SGLI policy, you'll need to contact your Chain of Command in order to resolve your debt.
+<b>Note:</b> If you're a TPU Reservist or Guard member and you owe more than one payment on your SGLI policy, you'll need to contact your Chain of Command in order to resolve your debt.